-Rick Scobey, executive director of the World Cocoa Foundation, who explains the kinds of cocoa grown in West Africa and the CocoaAction initiative.
+Rick Scobey, president of the World Cocoa Foundation, who explains the kinds of cocoa grown in West Africa and the CocoaAction initiative.

 Simran Bindra, director of Tanzanian cocoa supplier Kokoa Kamili, on what happens when a country known for commodity cacao starts to grow more specialized varieties.
 (Episode image and slideshow images courtesy of Kokoa Kamili.)